Wondering which shot to get, when, and why? Find answers to those questions and more.

 The actual shot, given in the upper arm muscle, will only take a few seconds.
 Afterward, you will be asked to wait 15 to 30 minutes to ensure that a risky but very rare and treatable allergic reaction, called anaphylaxis, does not occur.
 Health care workers onsite are ready to treat anyone who has this reaction.

-When should I get the second COVID-19 shot?
+If I'm getting fully vaccinated for the first time, when should I get the second COVID-19 shot?

 When you were first vaccinated, your provider should have advised you about whether you'll need a second shot and how to schedule it.
 If you're unsure, check the CDC COVID-19 Vaccination Record Card you received at your first visit.
 If you were given the Pfizer vaccine, you should have a second shot 21 days after the first.
 If you got the Moderna vaccine, you'll need a second shot 28 days after the first.
-Your card might list when your second shot is due, although providers are often scheduling appointments separately online or by phone.
+The back of your card might list when your second shot is due, although providers are often scheduling appointments separately online or by phone.

 If you had the Johnson & Johnson Janssen vaccine, only one shot is needed.